Purpose

 Inclusion Criteria

 1. Age 18 or older and in good health 2.
 Each eye with one of the following qualifying diagnoses (diagnoses may differ between eyes): 1.
-High-risk ocular hypertension (OHT): IOP > 21 mmHg without glaucomatous optic neuropathy (excavation, diffuse or focal thinning or notching of the neuroretinal rim, visible nerve fiber layer defects, or asymmetry of the vertical cup-to-disc ratio of >0.2 between eyes) [enrollment of trial participants with High-risk OHT will be capped at 25% of total enrollment] 2.
+High-risk ocular hypertension (OHT): IOP > 21 mmHg without glaucomatous optic neuropathy (excavation, diffuse or focal thinning or notching of the neuroretinal rim, visible nerve fiber layer defects, or asymmetry of the vertical cup-to-disc ratio of >0.2 between eyes) 2.
 Mild primary open-angle glaucoma: glaucomatous optic neuropathy, visual field mean deviation better than -6.0 dB with no points in the central 5° <15 dB (see figure on next page) 3.
 Moderate primary open-angle glaucoma: glaucomatous optic neuropathy, visual field mean deviation equal to or worse than -6.0 dB but no worse than -12.0 dB and no central 5° points <15 dB or mean deviation -12.0 dB or better with 1 central 5° points <15 dB (see figure on next page).
 3. Each eye with BCVA 20/200 (UK 6/60) or better

 Exclusion Criteria